About the LSAY program

 Information collected as part of LSAY covers a wide range of school and post-school topics, including: student achievement, student aspirations, school retention, social background, attitudes to school, work experiences and what students are doing when they leave school.
 This includes vocational and higher education, employment, job seeking activity, and satisfaction with various aspects of their lives.

-LSAY is managed and funded by the Australian Government Department of Education, with support from state and territory governments.
+LSAY is managed and funded by the Australian Government Department of Education and Training, with support from state and territory governments.
 On 1 July 2007, the National Centre for Vocational Education Research (NCVER) was contracted to provide analytical and reporting services for LSAY.
-NCVER is undertaking this service for the Department in collaboration with the Australian National University's Social Policy Evaluation, Analysis and Research Centre (SPEAR).

-The LSAY data are primarily collected by computer assisted telephone interviewing (CATI) undertaken by the Wallis Consulting Group.
+The LSAY data are primarily collected by computer assisted telephone interviewing (CATI) undertaken by the Wallis Market & Social Research.

-The LSAY analytical and reporting services were previously provided by the Australian Council for Educational Research (ACER) jointly with The Department of Education (formerly DEEWR) between 1995 and 2007.
+The LSAY analytical and reporting services were previously provided by the Australian Council for Educational Research (ACER) jointly with the Department of Education and Training (formerly DEEWR) between 1995 and 2007.

 All LSAY publications can be found in the Publications section of the LSAY website.